-A comprehensive, routine, yearly or complete eye exam will evaluate the overall health of your eyes and indicate if further testing in any areas are necessary.
+A comprehensive, routine, yearly or complete eye exam performed by a skilled optometrist will evaluate the overall health of your eyes and indicate if further testing in any areas are necessary.

 A refraction is usually performed to determine if there is a need for, or change in, prescription glasses or contact lenses.

 Consultations & Second Opinions are always welcome.

 The eye exam may be targeted to the issue in question or comprehensive if needed.

 We take your emergencies seriously.
 We will fit your urgent ophthalmic care into our day or refer you to our covering physician when we are not here.

 We have most vision testing equipment in our office and can schedule most of your tests here when necessary.

-Our optician is on site daily to coordinate with our doctors for the best possible prescription fit.
+Our optician is on site daily to coordinate with our doctors for the best possible prescription glasses fit.
 Your contact lenses may be ordered here as well.